SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 Classes have additional capabilities that structures do not:

-* Inheritance enables one class to inherit the characteristics of another.
+* Inheritance enables one class to inherit the characteristics of another, as described in :doc:`Inheritance`.
-* Type casting enables you to check and interpret the type of a class instance at runtime.
+* Type casting enables you to check and interpret the type of a class instance at runtime, as described in :doc:`TypeCasting`.
-* Deinitializers enable an instance of a class to free up any resources it has assigned.
+* Deinitializers enable an instance of a class to free up any resources it has assigned, as described in :doc:`Deinitialization`.
-* Reference counting allows more than one reference to a class instance.
+* Reference counting allows more than one reference to a class instance, as described in :doc:`AutomaticReferenceCounting`.

-For more information, see
-:doc:`Inheritance`,
-:doc:`TypeCasting`,
-:doc:`Deinitialization`,
-and :doc:`AutomaticReferenceCounting`.

 For an in-depth discussion of
 when to use classes and